-This ultimate guide will walk you through how to make money on Youtube in 2021.
-I will show the steps required to start monetizing a YouTube channel, screenshots of how much YouTubers make, how to activate YouTube Ads to make more money.
+This ultimate guide will walk you through how to make money on Youtube in 2022.
+I will show the steps required to start monetizing a YouTube channel, screenshots of how much YouTubers make, and how to activate YouTube Ads to make more money.

 YouTube is a really passive way to make money once you figure out a set of principles most successful YouTubers use to make millions of it.

 This article will also show you what is the average CPM, and examples of the most popular YouTubers showing you how much they made or make per year on YouTube.